hotschedules/gettingstarted/docs/rbc-cli.md

 ##### App Generator

 Creates a list-detail app based on the specified type (-m).
+The app will list the 20 most recent records fo the specified type.
+The user can then drill down and see the record in more detail.

+Notes:

-Environment information is used to grab the type definition remotely from the environment's namespace.
+* Environment information is used to grab the type definition remotely from the environment's namespace.
+* The model with the select action (specified by the -m flag) will be added to the profile definition upon app creation.

 ```
 > app-tools new-app <app-name> -t app-generator -m <type name> [meta-data-options] [env-options]